aaronbloomfield/ics/hws/hw-buffer.md

   grade.c to find out; just be sure to change it back).
 - You can look at your created file via `hexdump -C input.txt`.
-With the `-C` parameter, hexdump will display it in big Endian (different parameters to hexdump will show it in different Endian-nesses).
+With the `-C` parameter, hexdump will display it in big Endian (different parameters to hexdump will show it in different Endian-ness).
-- You may be tempted to use [puts()](http://www.cplusplus.com/reference/cstdio/puts/) to write your data to standard output.
+- In your `attack_shellcode` program, you may be tempted to use [puts()](http://www.cplusplus.com/reference/cstdio/puts/) to write your data to standard output.
 However, `puts()` will write a newline character ('\\n', hex value 0x0a) after the data it prints.